onishrimp/shrimpy_bot/README.md

 ---

 ### About this project
 This discord bot was created in python.
-With this bot, you can collect dinos on your server and trade these with other members.
+With this bot, you can collect items on your server and trade these with other members.
 Every day you can collect a reward to keep your collection streak and get more coins.
 With these coins, you can either gamble for random dinos or trade with other server members.

 ### Features
 - Database System implemented